How Should a Tucson Emergency Service Website Look?

 How Fast Does an Emergency Service Website Need to Load?

-Speed comes from a few specific choices.
-A static site instead of a heavy WordPress theme.
-Compressed images sized correctly for phone screens.
-A handful of lightweight scripts instead of a tracking-pixel pile-up.
-A modern host on a fast network.
-The Tucson plumber who loads in 1.8 seconds will outconvert the Tucson plumber whose home page takes 6 seconds, even if the slower site has nicer stock photos and a snappier tagline.
+Speed comes from a few specific decisions.
+A static site rather than a heavy theme, images compressed and sized for a phone, a handful of scripts instead of an accumulation of tracking pixels, and a host on a fast network.
+The plumber loading in 1.8 seconds beats the plumber at six, and the nicer photographs on the slower site are part of why it is slower.

 Speed is also a Google ranking factor for local mobile search.
 The faster site climbs in rankings, gets more impressions, gets more clicks, gets more calls.
 The compounding works in both directions: slow loses on rankings and on the visitors who do land.
 Fix it once and it pays you every month.